eandualem/Music-Transcription-Service/README.md

 # 🎼 Music Transcription Service 🎙️

-This tool is designed to transcribe music and compare singing performances with lyrics, all powered by gRPC.
+Dive into the world of music transcription!
+Our tool is designed to transcribe music and compare singing performances with lyrics, all powered by gRPC.

 ---